Colosseum

 The Palatine Hill shows evidence of Rome's earliest settlement and rock-cuttings.
 It later became the site chosen by the emperors and great aristocratic families for creating palaces.
 Make sure you get the hill in your list of things to do near colosseum rome.

 The masterpiece in Rome that has been immortalized in films is a required visit once in the city.
 Throwing a coin in the fountain is a tradition that is supposed to assure your return to Rome.
 It is Rome's largest fountain, Fontana di Trevi is supplied by an aqueduct originally constructed by Agrippa.
-The fountain was created for Pope Clement XII between 1732 and 1751 by Nicolò Salvi.
+The Trevi Fountain was created for Pope Clement XII between 1732 and 1751 by Nicolò Salvi.
 It depicts the sea god Oceanus (Neptune), with their horses, tritons, and shells.

 Visit Centro Storico & the Spanish Steps